MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-mysql-resource-provider-hosting-servers.md

 ---

-# Add MySQL hosting servers on Azure Stack
+# Add MySQL hosting servers in Azure Stack

 You can host a MySQL hosting server instance on a virtual machine (VM) in [Azure Stack](azure-stack-overview.md), or on a VM outside your Azure Stack environment, as long as the MySQL resource provider can connect to the instance.